 Step #5 Get the decision

-If MUP approves your application, they will provide you with a positive decision called Rješenje o primitku u hrvatsko državljanstvo which means Decision on the admission to the Croatian citizenship.
+If MUP approves your application, they will provide you with a positive decision called Rješenje o primitku u hrvatsko državljanstvo (Decision on the admission to Croatian citizenship).

 Your Croatian citizenship starts from the day they deliver this decision to you.
 From that day, you are a legal Croatian citizen.
 Hooray!
 Congrats on your Croatian citizenship!